andreazantek/azantek/_posts/2010-01-08-postdatathonrenewablefuelstandardprogram.md

   - update
 ---

-For the Data-Thon competition, we utilized visualizations to understand the economic and environmental impacts of the Renewable Fuel Standard Program.
+For the Datathon competition, we utilized visualizations to understand the economic and environmental impacts of the Renewable Fuel Standard Program.
 We placed first in the competition!

 <a href="https://docs.google.com/presentation/d/1fCM6uhnfz-RLNHDtacozs9uRWFKoohCsfFaemyuKiHI/edit?usp=sharing">View the Presentation Here</a>